metaplex-foundation/amman/amman-common/README.md

 # Amman Core

-**Core functionality of amman, shared by both the client lib and the main amman runtime.dator.
+**Common functionality of amman, shared by both the client lib and the main amman runtime.

 ## LICENSE